Think Cybersecurity, and navigate confidently through times of crisis!

 - Security and Monitoring Tools (for managers and Sysadmins)

-While here at GAT Labs we offer the most powerful security and monitoring tools for organisations working in G Suite and Chrome, we also always seek to brick up any other potential gaps in your organisation’s cybersecurity walls.
+While here at GAT Labs we offer the most powerful security and monitoring tools for organizations working in G Suite and Chrome, we also always seek to brick up any other potential gaps in your organization’s cybersecurity walls.

 With awareness in mind, this blog piece highlights the top cybersecurity threats G Suite Sysadmins and users should be looking out for at the moment.

-The 6 TOP Cybersecurity Threats to Look Out for Now (and how to prepare for them)
+6 Viral Cybersecurity Threats to Look Out for Now (and How to Prepare for Them)

-One of the most common forms of cyberattacks targeting enterprise domains now are phishing emails.
-Especially COVID-19 themed Phishing.
+One of the most common forms of cyberattacks targeting enterprise domains now is phishing emails.
+Especially COVID-19-themed Phishing.

 - Check this blog piece to learn what COVID-Phishing looks like.